d12frosted/elpa-mirror/gnu/vundo-readme.txt

-  a   to go back to the last branching point e   to go forward to the end/tip of the branch
+  a   to go back to the last branching point e   to go forward to the end/tip of the branch l   to go to the last saved node

+  m   to mark the current node for diff u   to unmark the marked node d   to show a diff between the marked (or parent) and current nodes

   q   to quit, you can also type C-g